emilkm/amfext/README.md

 * Setup AppVeyor.
 * Added scripts for testing through PHP CLI Server, which helped with detecting some issues.
 * Removed userland encoding/deconding callbacks.
 They were too much trouble.
 I went for stability over flexibility.
-* Date and ByteArray are now handled in the extension.
+* Date, ByteArray, and Vector are now handled in the extension.

 # TODO

-* Re-add support for XML, XML Document, Vector.
+* Re-add support for XML, XML Document.
 * Write docs.
 * ...